Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 Lists the statuses of the products in your Merchant Center account.
 */
 await gapi.client.content.productstatuses.list({ merchantId: "merchantId",  });

 /*
+Inserts a promotion for your Merchant Center account.
+If the promotion already exists, then it will update the promotion instead.
+*/
+await gapi.client.content.promotions.create({ merchantId: "merchantId",  });

+/*
 Retrieves a Merchant Center account's pubsub notification settings.